 Is it true?
 Did the Church ban Haanel’s work?

 Is this The Master Key System?
-By Haanel?
+By Charles F. Haanel?
 I don’t know.
 It is certainly not evidence, though, of any wide-scale banning.

-Even if the Church had banned The Master Key System, the result would have been nothing.
-It would have been like a note passed in high school study hall.
-No more; no less.
+So, even if the Church had banned The Master Key System, the result would have been … nothing.

 The third lie has to deal with Haanel and his marketing techniques — or lack thereof.
 It is said that Haanel never intended to market The Master Key System.
 He wanted to keep it a secret between himself and the “elite of society,” never intending for it to be distributed to “the masses.”

-From small books and booklets to pamphlets and advertisements, Haanel not only marketed his tome, but he marketed it well using techniques that were quite innovative for the time!
+From small books and booklets to pamphlets and advertisements, Haanel not only marketed his work, but he marketed it well by using techniques that were quite innovative for the time!

-One small book entitled The Master Key (not to be confused with The Master Key SYSTEM) consisted of an essay that lead people to the conclusion that they should purchase the System.
-Following the essay was page after page of testimonials from people who had studied the System — testimonials from businessmen and politicians all the way to everyday folk.
+One small book entitled The Master Key (not to be confused with The Master Key SYSTEM) consisted of an essay that lead people to the conclusion that they should purchase The Master Key System.
+Following the essay was page after page of testimonials from people who had studied the System — testimonials from businessmen and politicians all the way to everyday folks.

 Haanel also produced a pamphlet entitled The Master Key Psychological Chart.
 It was a self-test that one could do to see where one stood regarding their potential and what they wanted to achieve.
 At the end, it recommends that one reads The Master Key System — “the solvent for every Physical, Social, Political, Industrial, and Economic Ill in existence.”

 Haanel also advertised his books in the periodicals of his time, such as The Nautilus.
-The ads provided a form so that people could get a free sample of his book.
+The advertisements provided a form so that people could get a free sample of his book.

 Haanel also produced a variety of marketing tools that anyone could buy for ten cents a piece, including post cards.
 He implored his readers to “Send Master Key Literature to Your Friends.”